MeeFoundation/mee-js-sdk/README.md

 Mee JS SDK helps you to add "Connect with Mee" button to your web app easily.

-Mee JS SDK is generating an [OIDC Request](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedRequest), based on the data you provided to Mee JS SDK init function.
+Mee JS SDK generates an [OIDC Request](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedRequest), based on the data you provided to Mee JS SDK init function.

 When user clicks "Connect with Mee", OIDC Request data is passing to the Mee identity agent and generating a user interface, requesting the data claims you asked for.